checkedc/checkedc-llvm-project/clang/docs/checkedc/Setup-and-Build.md

 ### Instruction for Windows (Visual Studio)

 On Windows, you can use Visual Studio for developemt.
-It has for navigating the code base, code browsing, Intellisense, and symbolic debugging.
+It has support for navigating the code base, code browsing, Intellisense, and symbolic debugging.